 While the frequency of shark attacks is often overblown, they most definitely do happen.
-Heck, a Texas teenager got most of his calf chomped out by a bull shark in Florida just the other day.
+Heck, did you see that (relatively) little shark get into Shaq’s cage the other day?

 We can’t imagine what it’s like to be attacked by a shark, and we have no idea what we would do in such a situation.
 Thankfully George Burgess, director of the International Shark Attack File and Shark Week regular, has some educated thoughts on the matter.
 “Staying away from the dangers of the animal is your best bet of survival,” he says.

 Already booked that weekend trip to the beach?
-Here’s what you need to do in the extremely rare event that you come face to giant gaping maw with a great white.
+In honor of the 30th anniversary of Discovery’s Shark Week, here’s what you need to do in the extremely rare event that you come face to giant gaping maw with a great white.

 1. Circle the wagons